 The solution for me personally was nurturing my creativity (attending art school), living in a supportive community like Nanaimo.

-This piece is currently on display as part of the ‘Best of BC’ show at the Gallery of BC Ceramics on Granville Island, Vancouver, British Columbia, Canada.
+This piece was on display as part of the ‘Best of BC’ show at the Gallery of BC Ceramics on Granville Island, Vancouver, British Columbia, Canada.